apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/plugin.md

 ## Architecture of the plugin ##

-You can place the artifacts of the plugin, which includes the plugin.xml file, the source files (JavaScript, C++), and the binary files (.so) within any directory structure, as long as you correctly specify the file locations in the plugin.xml file.
-Below we show a typical structure that you can follow:
+You can place the artifacts of the plugin, which includes the `plugin.xml` file, the source files (JavaScript, C++), and the binary files (`.so`) within any directory structure, as long as you correctly specify the file locations in the `plugin.xml` file.
+A typical structure looks like this:

-***your_project_folder*** (>plugin.xml)
+***your_project_directory*** (>plugin.xml)

 - **www** (>client.js)
 - **src**
   - **blackberry10** (>index.js, **native** >*.cpp, *.hpp)
-  - **device** (>*biary file* *.so)
+  - **device** (>*binary file* *.so)
   - **simulator** (>*binary file* *.so)

-(The list shows the hierarchical relationship among the top level folders.
-The parenthesis shows the contents of a given folder.
-All folder names appear in bold text.
-File names are preceded by the '>' sign.)
+(The list shows the hierarchical relationship among the top-level folders.
+The parenthesis shows the contents of a given directory.
+All directory names appear in bold text.
+File names are preceded by the `>` sign.)

-## Contents of the plugin.xml file##
+## Contents of the `plugin.xml` file##

-The plugin.xml file contains the namespace of the extension and other metadata.
+The `plugin.xml` file contains the namespace of the extension and other metadata.
 Define the namespace and specify other metadata for the Echo plugin as follows:

     <plugin xmlns="http://www.phonegap.com/ns/plugins/1.0"
         id="org.apache.cordova.blackberry.echo"